tpoisot/tpoisot.github.io/papers.md

 **Timothée Poisot**, James D Bever, Peter H Thrall & Michael E Hochberg.
 When protection is not enough - emergence and persistence of protective mutualists in pathogenic communities.
 Under review at *PLoS One*.

 **Timothée Poisot**, Sonia Kéfi, Serge Morand, Michal Stanko, Pablo A Marquet & Michael E Hochberg.
 Patterns of co-occurrence between specialists and generalists in natural communities.
-Under review at *The American Naturalist*.
+In revision.

 # Papers accepted or in press